[Beta] Docker Desktop Extension

-Getting started with Akita is as simple as running our Agent in Docker Desktop.
-Below are instructions for utilizing Akita's Docker Desktop Extension to run and manage the Akita Agent.
+Getting started with Akita is as simple as running Akita in Docker Desktop.
+Below are instructions for utilizing Akita's Docker Desktop Extension to run Akita.

 - Updating Agent Settings

 If you have any problems getting Akita started, check out the troubleshooting section below.

 You must have an Akita account to use Akita.
 You can create an account here.

 Install Docker Desktop Extension